bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S026 Ecovention]

 - Ecovention Grid/Color palette
+  Attempt at minimizing ink coverage, but still getting a range of colors so as to uniquely colorcode each section of a exhibition catalog. ?

 [S027 Climates book]

 - *Climates: Architecture and the Planetary Imaginary* Neil Donnelly, 2016.
 The interior paper gets gradually thinner from the beginning to the end, conveying scarcity and depletion through the materiality of the book.
 One could easily see something like this in reverse, perhaps a book about sea level rise has its paper get thicker as the book progresses? (<https://neildonnelly.net/#climates>)

+- Space Hippie?
+- Improvisational Lamps?
+- Print posters on found paper?
+- Flower based "down" substitute?
+- What else??
+- Amager Bakke unmade vapor ring?

 ## A Conclusion